 Admission RequirementsFor Admission requirements please click here

-This Children's and general integrated nursing is 4.5 years is offered in partnership with health service providers.
-Students remain with the same health service provider for the duration of their programme and become an integral part of the hospital.
-Trinity's linked health service provider is The National Children's Hospital at Tallaght Hospital
+The four-year nursing courses (Integrated Children’s and General is 4.5 years) are offered in partnership with six health service providers.
+Trinity’s linked health service providers for this course is The National Children’s Hospital at Tallaght Hospital.

 Is this the right course for you?